Table of Contents

 Reddit is a news aggregator and bulletin board, co-founded by Steve "Spez" Huffman and Alexis Ohanian on June 23, 2005.1) It was then acquired by Condé Nast for $10 million from 20062)3) to 2011,4) before it returned to independence, then the company went public in 2024.5)

 For some reason,6)7) the megaforum became a powerhouse in the 2010s, and gradually became a way to manipulate public opinion.
-It's also worth noting that Google and Reddit had struck a deal,8) thus why Google tries to force Reddit9)10)11) and has indexing exclusivity.12)
+It's also worth noting that Google and Reddit struck a deal in 2024,8) thus why Google forces Reddit results9)10)11) and has indexing exclusivity.12)

 Summary

 Most of Reddit's success came at the expense of Digg's downfall17) and several niche internet forums.
-All technicalities aside, it tends to be a miserable place for debate nerds,18) cynics, and killjoys as it fosters an insufferable, pretentious, and unwelcoming atmosphere, especially when users are snarky, easily upset,19) and prone to giving non-answers just to comment.
+All technicalities aside, it tends to be a miserable place for cynics, debate nerds,18) and killjoys as it fosters an insufferable, pretentious, and unwelcoming atmosphere, especially when its users can be snarky, very easy to upset,19) and prone to giving non-answers just to comment.

 Third-party apps